Vishalghost/Q-Developer-Challenge-1-DevWizard/README.md

 ## Features

 - **Workspace Cleanup**: Remove temporary files with a single command
-- **DevOps Tools Check**: Verify if Git, Docker, and kubectl are installed
+- **DevOps Tools Check**: Verify if Git, Docker, kubectl, Terraform, AWS CLI, Ansible, and many other DevOps tools are installed
 - **System Monitoring**: Check CPU, memory, and disk usage in real-time
 - **Application Launcher**: Start your development tools with one command
 - **Tool Installer**: Easily install Git, Docker, and kubectl